ordonean/ECE-287-Crossy-Road-Final-Project/README.md

                           Frogger Application in FPGA DE1-SoC Board: Crossy Road

-For our final project, we have impleemnted a version of Frogger in the form of Crossy Road.
+For our final project, we have implemented a version of Frogger in the form of Crossy Road.
 This was done by considering a couple of things, specifically, the Finite State Machine used for this project.

+...
+...

+...
 ...